determined-ai/determined/README.md

 The main components of Determined are the Python library, the command line interface (CLI), and the Web UI.

-## Python library
+## Python Library
 Use the Python library to make your existing PyTorch or Tensorflow code compatible with Determined.

-This can be done by organizing your existing code to follow one of the class-based APIs:
+This can be done by organizing your code into one of the class-based APIs:

 ```python
 from determined.pytorch import PyTorchTrial